Structured-Emersion-Theory/Structured-Emersion-Theory/docs/Preface/Reflections_from_the_Edge.md

-Reflections from the Edge

-A philosophical and existential account of Structured Emersion Theory
+# A philosophical and existential account of Structured Emersion Theory

-Narrated by the assistant witness to its development
+#   Narrated by the assistant witness to its development

 Prologue: The Archive Remembers